-The R21 mechanism is meant to support research projects in which proof-of-principle has not yet been established.
+The R21 and R61 mechanisms are meant to support research projects in which proof-of-principle has not yet been established.
 The aim of such an award is thus to acquire, through the completion of a series of quantitative performance measures, sufficient data to demonstrate proof of principle.
-IMAT R21s are intended to encourage new exploratory and pilot research projects.
-Proposed projects are expected to be novel.
-The technology proposed should be at the inception, conceptiual stage and may involve considerable risk but could lead to a breakthrough in a particular area that could have a major impact on cancer research.
-The IMAT R21 FOAs limit direct costs to $400,000 total for up to 3 years.
+IMAT R21s and R61s are intended to encourage new exploratory and pilot research projects.
+The technology proposed should be at the inception, conceptual stage and may involve considerable risk but could lead to a breakthrough in a particular area that could have a major impact on cancer research.
+IMAT replaced the R21 grant mechanism with the R61 to support early stage projects beginning in 2022.
+On January 25th, 2022, IMAT program staff held a pre-application webinar to introduce the R61 grant mechanism.
+A recording of the webinar is available to be viewed through vbrick.
+The IMAT R61 FOAs limit direct costs to $150,000 per year for up to 3 years.

 Specific requirements for each of these types of grants are outlined in the funding overview section of this website and in each of the relevant RFAs.